-Escambia County used a separate funding source to contract with Dr. David Padgett to assist with a review of local codes and ordinances for environmental justice concepts to determine if sufficient language exists to compel equality regarding environmental risk and benefit for local communities.
+Escambia County used the remaining balance, \$46,765 in ARPA funds, to contract The Water Institute of the Gulf to assist with a review of local codes and ordinances for environmental justice concepts to determine if sufficient language exists to compel equality regarding environmental risk and benefit for local communities.
 The anticipated report is expected to provide specific actionable recommendations.
-The remaining balance of \$47,059 will be used to help implement one or more of the Padgett report recommendations and/or contract separately to analyze air quality data collected as a result of the community-based program.
+Project activities will include the engagement of the public, local officials, and